panoptic-labs/docs/docs/developers/parameters.md

 ```solidity
 uint256 immutable ITM_SPREAD_FEE (bps) = 20 = 0.2%
 ```
-This fee serves the same role in Panoptic V1.1 as the ITM spread fee does in Panoptic V1, but it remains constant across all pools rather than being determined by a multiplier of the Uniswap pool fee.
+This fee serves the same role in Panoptic V1.1 as the ITM spread fee does in Panoptic V1, but it remains constant across all pools rather than being determined by a multiple of the Uniswap pool fee.

 ### FORCE_EXERCISE_COST
 ```solidity